• Concentrated portfolio of U.S. listed stocks

 • Systematic hedging

-Download an updated Fact Sheet
+Download our monthly Fact Sheet

 Value investors focused on risk management